Sep 18, 2024

 Research from IBM X-Force shows that 71% of data breaches involve stolen login credentials.
 The increased use of fragmented identities across disparate SaaS apps and hybrid cloud networks has created a broad attack surface.
 Cybercriminals use techniques like phishing to steal identity credentials to access your IT network.
 Once inside a network, attackers can cause severe harm, including data theft and ransomware attacks.
 But external attackers aren’t the only security risks.
 Insider threats, too — both malicious and accidental — are often identity-centric.

-IAM ensures that sensitive data and resource access are managed, with the assignment of appropriate authentication and authorization..
+IAM ensures that sensitive data and resource access are managed, with appropriate authentication and authorization.
 PAM ensures that the permissions of privileged users align with least privilege access controls.
-The combination of access management and the assignment of appropriate and least privileges improves the security posture of an organization.
+The combination of IAM and PAM reduces an organization's identity attack surface and strengthens incident detection capabilities through better audit trails and behavior monitoring.

 Key differences between IAM and PAM